NYC. Tea Time, a Muse Project pilot program, at Torn Page with two amazing women actors. Come join the madness!

 Tea Times are a one-of-a-kind Muse pilot program.
 During Tea Times, veteran actresses (Ms. Cherry & Ms. Sheth) discuss their experiences building their careers.
 A q&a with attendees and tea (and cookies!) and networking to follow.
 This event is open to all, and it is also a special opportunity for women actors to network with Ms. Cherry & Ms. Sheth, each other, and to seek insight and support.
 Come listen to Erin Cherry at 12:30pm and Sheetal Sheth at 2pm on December 14th.
 The Muse Project's venue for the event is Torn Page, the historic home of Rip Torn & Geraldine Page.
 More information coming soon!

 NYC.
 I am producing a videoscape (a short film) inspired by The Bad Infinity, a play by the legendary avant garde playwright Mac Wellman.
 The piece is about the twilight of late stage capitalism.
-It's being produced as part of Staging Film, sponsored by The Tank; and it will be presented at The Flea Theater during their upcoming festival, Perfect Catastrophes.
+It's being produced as part of Staging Film, sponsored by The Tank; and it will function as an addendum to the The Flea Theater's festival, Perfect Catastrophes.
 The project is directed by film and new media creator Graham Sack.
-It is also being produced by Alex Basco Koch and Meghan Finn.
+It is also being produced by Alex Basco Koch, Meghan Finn, Nic Benacerraf, José Zayas, Zac Kline, and Graham Sack.
 Pssst: You can make a donation here.

 Bridgeport, CT.
 I finished filming my role in the new new media series, A Little Dream.
 Fun scene with William Mapother.
 The series is written and directed by Alex A. Ginzburg.
 It's produced by Tim Harms.